-- Spend some time talking about the story.
-Ask: - When do you feel sad or gloomy?
+Spend some time talking about the story.
+Ask:

+When do you feel sad or gloomy?

-Read this book several times to the children.
-Hearing the same story again and again helps them learn new words and understand the ideas the hear better.
-Each day pick a different activity to do with the children after reading.
+Read this book several times to your child.
+Hearing the same story again and again helps them learn new words and understand new things better.
+Try picking one of the activities below to do with your child after reading "The Pout Fish."